 9. Scary Stories To Tell in the Dark

 A group of four friends visits a dilapidated and abandoned house that is apparently haunted by the ghost of Sarah Bellows.
 Initially harmless, Stella’s decision to unearth and reopen Sarah’s personal diary eventually threatens to be fatal and all-consuming.
-Each night after Halloween, it writes itself a story in blood about a member of the group that visited the house and predicts, correctly, their fateful demise.
+Each night after Halloween, it writes itself a story in blood about a member of the group that visited the house and predicted, correctly, their fateful demise.
 In an attempt to stop the menace, Stella embarks on uncovering the truth behind the folklore of Sarah’s death.

-As a mainstream, commercial entertainer, ‘Scary Stories’ succeeds in almost every aspect.
+As a mainstream commercial entertainer, ‘Scary Stories’ succeeds in almost every aspect.
 With almost no seriousness and ambition to make itself more than a generic Halloween fable, ‘Scary Stories’ evokes some genuine scares and valuable intrigue.
 Despite its restrictions, ‘Scary Stories’ packs a solid punch, owing to its nightmarish images and gnarly monsters.

 8. The Dead Center